Reby0217/iOS-ProductivityApp-TripMaker/README.md

 - **Route and Locations Discovery**: Unlock and explore various routes and their associated locations.

-- **Focus Sessions**: Improve concentration with dedicated focus sessions, contributing to unlocking new locations.
+- **Focus Sessions**: Improve concentration with dedicated focus sessions.
+Set the duration using a simple time picker, and select your virtual travel destination by tapping a location on the map.
+This session helps you progress through routes and unlock new locations.

+- **Timer Interface in Focus Sessions**:
+    - **Dynamic Countdown**: Once a focus session starts, a live countdown timer tracks the remaining time, helping you stay aware and focused.
+    - **Lottie Animation**: A Lottie-powered animated figure walks along the route on the map, visually representing your progress.
+The movement of the figure correlates with the session's duration, advancing from the start point of the route to your current position based on how long you have been focusing.
+    - **Visual Progress Indicator**: The route map displayed during the focus session illuminates as you progress, with a colorful path indicating how much of the route you have completed.
+This path extends in real-time.

-- **Stat Tracking**: Visualize your focus time with stats, enhancing your motivation.
+- **Stat Tracking**: Visualize your focus time with detailed statistics that enhance your motivation.
+This feature records cumulative focus durations and displays them graphically, allowing you to track your progress over days, weeks, or months.

 - **Reward System**: Earn rewards by achieving focus time milestones and exploring locations.
+This system incentivizes consistent effort with milestones that reward significant achievements:
+    - **1 Hour**: Unlocks the "1st Reward"
+    - **10 Hours**: Unlocks the "2nd Reward"
+    - **20 Hours**: Unlocks the "3rd Reward"
+    - **50 Hours**: Unlocks the "4th Reward"
+    - **200 Hours**: Unlocks the "5th Reward"

+- **Achievement Tracking**: Achievements are marked by claiming rewards and unlocking new locations through focus sessions.

-- **SpriteKit Integration**: Incorporate SpriteKit within a SwiftUI framework, facilitating the creation of a dynamic and interactive map scene.
+- **SpriteKit Integration**: Leverage SpriteKit within a SwiftUI framework to create dynamic, interactive map scenes.
+This integration enriches the user interface by facilitating smooth animations and transitions, enhancing the overall user experience by making the virtual journey visually appealing and engaging.

 ### User Preferences and Profile Management <br>
-  - When a user logs in or updates their profile, `userID` is set, which stores the new ID in UserDefaults. <br>
+  - When a user logs in or updates their profile, `userID` is set, which stores the new ID in `UserDefaults`. <br>
   - Accessing `userProfile` checks the database readiness and fetches or refreshes the profile as necessary. <br>
   - `userName` allows easy access and updating of the user's name directly, with changes reflected in the database and local cache. <br>
   - This setup ensures that the user's profile is efficiently managed and synchronized across the application, with changes persisted between sessions through UserDefaults.